aucoeur/rpdr-telegram-bot/README.md

 # RPDR Telegram bot
-A bot for RuPaul's Drag Race trivia and GIFs using Python, python-telegram-bot wrapper, GIPHY API and Heroku.
+A basic bot for RuPaul's Drag Race trivia and GIFs using python-telegram-bot, Chatterbot, GIPHY API and Heroku.
+Currently under development!